Wall & Floor Tiling by Vetted, Insured Tilers

 What does a tiler do?

-Tilers fit ceramic, porcelain, natural stone, and large-format tiles to walls and floors — bathrooms, kitchens, hallways, splashbacks, and increasingly outdoor patios with porcelain paving.
-The work splits between waterproofing prep (especially in wetrooms and shower areas), substrate prep (levelling, primer), tile cutting and laying, grouting, and silicone sealing.
+Tilers fit ceramic, porcelain, natural stone, and large-format tiles to walls and floors — bathroom tiling, kitchen splashbacks, hallway floors, and increasingly outdoor patios with porcelain paving.
+Wall and floor tiling work splits between waterproofing prep (especially in wetrooms and shower areas), substrate prep (levelling, primer), tile cutting and laying, grouting, and silicone sealing.
 Quality tiling is mostly about prep — dead-flat substrates, correct adhesives, and patient grouting deliver finishes that stay tight for decades.

-Ireland tilers are increasingly working with large-format porcelain (600x600mm or larger) which requires specific tools — large notched trowels, lippage levellers, wet saws — and skill to lay flat without lippage.
-Wetroom and shower waterproofing has become more rigorous in recent years with surface-applied waterproof membranes (Schluter Kerdi, Ardex 8+9) standard practice.
-Cheap tiling that skips proper waterproofing leaks within 2–5 years; quality jobs last 25+ years.
+Irish tilers are increasingly working with large-format porcelain (600x600mm or larger), which demands specific tools — large notched trowels, lippage levellers, wet saws — and real skill to lay them flat without lippage.
+Wetroom and shower waterproofing has become more rigorous in recent years, with surface-applied waterproof membranes (Schluter Kerdi, Ardex 8+9) now standard practice.
+The difference shows over time: cheap tiling that skips proper waterproofing leaks within 2–5 years, while quality jobs last 25+ years.
+Whether it's a full bathroom retile, a new kitchen floor, or re-grouting tired tilework, the fundamentals are the same — sound substrate, the right adhesive for the tile and setting, and clean, consistent grout lines.

 Common tiler services